kuahyeow/kuahyeow-hugo/content/posts/shell-tools.md

 +++

+I have embraced the Unix philosophy of small tools done well.
+It started when I resolved to use _Bash_ to solve weekly challenges at work (another neat idea, more on that another time!).
 Here's some neat little tricks I have learned over time :

 `sort -n` : sort numerically